tomba-io/docs/source/includes/v1/_introduction.md

 This documentation will show you how to query.

-Three main calls are available:
+Twelve main calls are available:

 - The [Account information](#account-information)
 - The [Domain Search](#domain-search) returns all the email addresses found using one given domain name, with sources.